TritonDataCenter/python-manta/README.md

 # Current Status

-Tested mostly on Mac and SmartOS using Python 2.6 or 2.7.
+Tested mostly on Mac and SmartOS using Python 2.7.
 Linux should work.
 The *intention* is to support Windows as well.
-Python 3 is not currently supported (currently because the dependency paramiko does not work with Python 3).
+Python 3 support is new and we welcome feedback.

+Python 2.6 support has been dropped in python-manta 2.7.

 Feedback and issues here please: <https://github.com/joyent/python-manta/issues>